-All derivative financial instruments are accounted for at FVTPL.
-All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in profit or loss are included within finance charges.
+All derivative financial instruments are accounted for at FVTPL and the change in fair value are presented in the Statement of Profit or Loss.
+All interest-related charges are included within finance charges.

 Fair Values

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.